seljabali/java-time-fun/README.md

 }
 ```
 ### For Android
-In addition to the above, you need desugar your module:
+In addition to the above, you need to desugar your module:
 - Ensure you're using [Gradle Plugin](https://developer.android.com/studio/releases/gradle-plugin#updating-plugin) 4.0.0+.
 - Update module `build.gradle`:
 ```gradle